dylan-thinnes/math-parser/README.md

-# math-parser - The MathParse Haskell module
+# math-parse - Expression-Calculating Haskell module

 A simple module parsing & calculating results of integral mathematical expressions.
 It is capable of understanding arbitary binary and unary operators